TritonDataCenter/mdata-docs/mdata/protocol.md

 exclusive lock over the serial port.
 If your platform does not support exclusive locks, you should use whatever advisory locking mechanism will be used by other tools which will consume metadata via the serial port.
-The [Joyent-provided tooling][5] do this on supported platforms -- e.g. by using the fcntl(2) locking mechanism on UNIX platforms.
+The [provided tooling][5] do this on supported platforms -- e.g. by using the fcntl(2) locking mechanism on UNIX platforms.

 ## 4. Transport